AnyLog-co/documentation/04- Southbound Interfaces/03- Industrial Connectors/02- OPC-UA.md

 ```anylog
 run client () sql nov format = table select timestamp::ljust(19), end_interval::ljust(19), min_val, max_val, avg_val, events from bounds_table_2 order by timestamp desc limit 10
 ```

+> **Worth verifying:** unlike every other SQL query example across this doc set, the query text above isn't wrapped
+> in quotes (`"select ..."`).
+This is consistent in both source files, so it isn't something either merge
+> introduced — but it's worth confirming this is genuinely valid syntax for `run client () sql` rather than a
+> pre-existing typo that was carried through both docs.

 ---